Mru people: Geography

-Mru (Murong) mainly live in Bandarban District(10.69%).
+Mrus mainly live in Bandarban District(10.69%).

-They are the second largest ethnic group in Alikadam Upazila(23.77%), Thanchi Upazila (23.57%) and Ruma Upazila (22%).
+They are the second largest ethnic group in Alikadam Upazila (23.77%), Thanchi Upazila (23.57%) and Ruma Upazila (22%).

-The two main streams that flow through Saingdin are Re Chaung in the east and Sit Chaung in the west.
-Both streams originate from the northern part of the region which forms the boundary between Buthidaung Township and the Arakan Hill Tracts.
-The two streams meander between cliffs for 30 mi before they finally join near Tharaungchaung village.
-The two streams flood during the monsoon season and normally subside after the rains.
-Water transportation is difficult due to large rocks obstructing the streams.
-Canoes and bamboo rafts are the only means of transportation to the interior area of the region.

 On the sloping banks of the two streams, the Mru grow tobacco in the alluvial deposits after clearing naturally grown kaing grass.
 They also grow cotton, cane, and bamboo to sell in a weekly bazaar near the waterfall.

 Demographics

 As of 1931, the Saingdin area consists of 90 hamlets and each hamlet contains between two and twenty bamboo houses.
 The population, according to the 1931 Census is 3,390, of which 1,779 are males.
 Currently, about 70,000 Mru live on the border of Myanmar with India and Bangladesh.
-The majority of Mru people, approximately 12,000, live in Myanmar within the Yoma District and the Arakan Mountains in western Myanmar.
+Approximately 12,000 Mros live in Myanmar within the Yoma District and the Arakan Mountains in western Myanmar.
 These figures are, however, just rough estimates as the last census was conducted in 1931 when the country was under the colonial rule.
 At that time, the total number of Mru people was estimated around 13,766.
 Around 200 more villages making up of between 20,000 and 25,000 people are located in the Chittagong Hills of southern Bangladesh.
 Another 2,000 Mrus inhabit the districts of West Bengal, India.
 It is estimated that the population will grow to 85,700 by 2020.

+By 2024, the Mros are the second largest ethnic group in Bandarban district, mainly living in Lama, Alikadam, Thanchi and Naiksyangchhari upazilas.

 Language and script

 The Mru people primary speak the Mru language, a Mruic language of the Tibeto-Burman group of the Sino-Tibetan family.
 Dialects of Mru include Anok, Downpreng and Sungma.

 The language is considered "Severely endangered" by UNESCO.

 Traditionally, the Mru have had no written script for their spoken language though some Mru can read and write Burmese or Bangla.
 The Mru language is written in both Latin and the Mro alphabet, created in the 1980s by Man Ley Mru.
 An estimated 80% of Mru are literate in the Mro alphabet.

+Until the 1980s, the Mro language did not have an alphabet.
+It was only a language of oral communication.
+In 1982, a Mro teenager named Kramadi Menle introduced the alphabet of this language.

 Religion

 Buddhism

-The majority of the Mru follow Theravada Buddhism, however many self-reported Mru Buddhists also practice Animism.
+The majority of the Mru follow Theravada Buddhism, however, many self-reported Mru Buddhists also practice Animism.
 Several scholars also observe that many of the religious practices and rituals of the Mru often lack explicit Buddhist characteristics.